Sinusoidal Initialization, Time for a New Start: Experimental Benchmarking of Sinusoidal initialization

 \sisetup{table-format=2.1,round-precision = 1,round-mode = places,detect-weight=true,table-column-width=0.74cm} \NA{\text{--}}

 Analyzing these tables, several clear trends emerge.
 Firstly, our \textit{Sinusoidal} initialization consistently achieves higher final validation accuracy compared to other initializations, supporting our first hypothesis.
 Notably, in the case of MobileNetV3 on TinyImageNet, Orthogonal initialization slightly outperforms our method.
 Despite this isolated exception, the general trend strongly favors our \textit{Sinusoidal} initialization.
 This particular case, however, highlights that this research field remains rich with open avenues for exploration.
+We conducted an additional experiment replacing the HardSwish activation in MobileNetV3 with a ReLU, and under this setting, Sinusoidal once again outperformed all other initialization strategies, consistent with the rest of our results.
+This suggests that the observed behavior stems from the interaction between the HardSwish activation and the initialization scheme.
+This particular case, however, highlights that this research field remains rich with open avenues for exploration.
 The behavior observed in this architecture offers a valuable opportunity to further advance our understanding of the \ac{dnn} training process and refine \textit{Sinusoidal} initialization strategy accordingly.

 Secondly, regarding convergence speed, the \textit{Sinusoidal} initialization outperforms every other initialization in \ac{auc}, except in MobileNet, which indicates a faster convergence and higher accuracy in average over the training process.
 It also consistently surpasses all other methods in terms of validation accuracy at early stages of training, specifically at epochs 1 and 10, unequivocally confirming our second hypothesis.